fbpx

 Import restrictions

-A Finnish resident must be away from Finland for at least 24 hours to be allowed to import tobacco products or nicotine liquids into Finland from countries outside the European Economic Area, EEA.
+A Finnish resident must be away from Finland for at least 24 hours to be allowed to import tobacco products or nicotine liquids or smoke-free nicotine products (such as nicotine pouches) into Finland from countries outside the European Economic Area, EEA.
 The regulation does not apply to air traffic.
 The online sales and other distance selling of tobacco products and electronic cigarettes is prohibited.
+A private person is not allowed to purchase or receive tobacco products, e-cigarettes, nicotine liquids, herbal products intended for smoking, or smoke-free nicotine products by mail, freight, or any other similar method from outside Finland.
+In other words, the distance sale of these products is prohibited.

 Restricting smoking on the balcony